Ninja-Squad/ninja-squad.github.com/_posts/2019-05-12-angular-cli-8.0.md

 The schematic will also configure your CLI project if this is the first time you add a Web Worker.
-It will exclude the `worker.ts` files from your main TypeScript configuration, and add two new TypeScript configurations named `src/tsconfig.json` and `src/tsconfig.worker.json`.
-The former adds `webworker` to the `lib` section, and the latter handles the `worker.ts` file.
+It will exclude the `worker.ts` files from your main TypeScript configuration, and add a new TypeScript configuration named `tsconfig.worker.json` that handles the `worker.ts` file.
 The `angular.json` file is also modified to add:

-    "webWorkerTsConfig": "src/tsconfig.worker.json"
+    "webWorkerTsConfig": "tsconfig.worker.json"

 Then, when you'll run `ng build`, the CLI will package the Web Worker in a dedicated bundle (using [googlechromelabs/worker-plugin](https://github.com/googlechromelabs/worker-plugin)).